oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancer.html.markdown

 * `assigned_ipv6` - (Optional) (Updatable) IPv6 address to be assigned to the network load balancer being created.
 This IP address has to be part of one of the prefixes supported by the subnet.
 Example: "2607:9b80:9a0a:9a7e:abcd:ef01:2345:6789"
 * `assigned_private_ipv4` - (Optional) Private IP address to be assigned to the network load balancer being created.
 This IP address has to be in the CIDR range of the subnet where network load balancer is being created Example: "10.0.0.1"
 * `backend_sets` - (Optional) Backend sets associated with the network load balancer.
-	* `are_operationally_active_backends_preferred` - (Optional) If enabled, NLB supports active-standby backends.
-The standby backend takes over the traffic when the active node fails, and continues to serve the traffic even when the old active node is back healthy.
+	* `are_operationally_active_backends_preferred` - (Optional) If enabled, NLB supports active-standby backends, with the initial standby being the configured backup backend.
+The standby backend becomes active and takes over serving traffic when the current active backend becomes unhealthy.
+The new active backend continues to serve the traffic while healthy even when the old active backend becomes healthy.
 	* `backends` - (Optional) An array of backends.
 		* `ip_address` - (Optional) The IP address of the backend server.
 Example: `10.0.0.3`
 		* `is_backup` - (Optional) Whether the network load balancer should treat this server as a backup unit.
 If `true`, then the network load balancer forwards no ingress traffic to this backend server unless all other backend servers not marked as "isBackup" fail the health check policy.
 Example: `false`
 		* `is_drain` - (Optional) Whether the network load balancer should drain this server.
-Servers marked "isDrain" receive no incoming traffic.
+Servers marked "isDrain" stop receiving new connections but will continue to receive traffic on existing connections until the connection is terminated or times out.
 Example: `false`
 		* `is_offline` - (Optional) Whether the network load balancer should treat this server as offline.
 Offline servers receive no incoming traffic.
 Example: `false`
 		* `name` - (Optional) A read-only field showing the IP address/IP OCID and port that uniquely identify this backend server in the backend set.
 Example: `10.0.0.3:8080`, or `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>:443` or `10.0.0.3:0`
 		* `port` - (Required) The communication port for the backend server.
 Example: `8080`
 		* `target_id` - (Optional) The IP OCID/Instance OCID associated with the backend server.
 Example: `ocid1.privateip..oc1.<var>&lt;unique_ID&gt;</var>`
 		* `weight` - (Optional) The network load balancing policy weight assigned to the server.
 Backend servers with a higher weight receive a larger proportion of incoming traffic.
 For example, a server weighted '3' receives three times the number of new connections as a server weighted '1'.
 For more information about network load balancing policies, see [Network Load Balancer Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/introduction.htm#Policies).
 Example: `3`
 	* `health_checker` - (Required) The health check policy configuration.
-For more information, see [Editing Network Load Balancer Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/HealthCheckPolicies/update-health-check-management.htm).
+For more information, see [Editing Network Load Balancer Health Check Policies](https://docs.cloud.oracle.com/iaas/Content/NetworkLoadBalancer/HealthCheckPolicies/update-health-check-policy.htm).
 		* `dns` - (Optional) DNS healthcheck configurations.
 			* `domain_name` - (Required) The absolute fully-qualified domain name to perform periodic DNS queries.
 If not provided, an extra dot will be added at the end of a domain name during the query.
 			* `query_class` - (Optional) The class the dns health check query to use; either IN or CH.
 Example: `IN`